Growing a health sciences campus

 WSU Spokane Master Plan Update

-The campus master plan was last updated in 2009 to help address changes and opportunities on campus and around us.
+Prior to the 2014 Master Plan Update process, the campus master plan was last updated in 2009 to help address changes and opportunities on campus and around us.

-Our future as a biomedical/health sciences campus includes working in partnership with the region's health care community and private and public partnerships in the expansion of a four-year medical school.
+Our future as a biomedical/health sciences research campus includes working in partnership with the region's health care community and private and public partnerships in the expansion of a four-year medical school.

 Recent changes on campus include construction of the Pharmaceutical and Biomedical Sciences Building and the consolidation of the WSU College of Pharmacy in Spokane, both of which were completed in 2013.